fomightez/gel_image_annotation/README.md

 Simple script for automatically annotating SDS-PAGE images

+# The demo interactive plots

+The interactive plots made by the demonstration will not render as output when you first open the active notebook after launching via MyBinder.org.
+You must run the cells in the notebook again and then they will show up.
+This is a security feature to block abuse.

+Similarly, the interactive versions of the plots do not get rendered when viewing the static notebooks in Github; however, **if you view the static notebook page via nbviewer [here](https://github.com/fomightez/gel_image_annotation/blob/master/index.ipynb), the interactive Plotly plots will render and be interactive**.

 ## Going beyond the built-in demo gel

 To upload your own data, click on the Jupyter logo in the upper left to access a typical file browser that allows file uploads.